 Economic Expansion - Global Logistics Triangle is at the Heart of Our District

-June is a pivotal month for the direction and future of public education throughout District 66 and the relatively new Orangeburg County School District (OCSD).
+In June of 2020 is a pivotal month for the direction and future of public education throughout a significant part of District 95 ushering in the new Orangeburg County School District (OCSD).
 It took several counties and the state from 1993 - 2017 to incrementally address the concerns of Abbeville et al vs the State of South Carolina.
-Some funding change have come, district consolidation phased out direct community control, and still our students ability to read and understand math at grade level remains below 40% in District 66 public schools.
+Some school funding changes have come, district consolidation phased out direct community control of education, and still our students ability to read and understand math at grade level remains below 40% in much of District 95 public schools through 2020.
 Is it unfair to discern that local leaders and representatives were not up to the task of implementing education reform?
 Providing an equitable education for all our young people has been argued for the past 27 years in our communities, legislature, and courts.
 In July, OCSD Trustees selected a new Superintendent, Dr. Shawn Foster, Aiken County Chief Operations Officer and Chief of Student Services.
 I have great confidence in Dr. Foster vision but fiscal support and management is going to be paramount.
-My hope and desire for our district is that together we can make available an education that is more than just a "minimally adequate education" provision of the State Constitution.
+My hope and desire for our district is that together we can make available an education that is more than just a "minimally adequate education" codified in our State Constitution.
 All persons have the potential to be exceptional in the talent God bestows on each of us.
 It is my belief by providing, inspiring, and requiring a high level of scholarship, (not just minimal) will bring about a better quality of life for us all.
 Dr. Shawn Foster provided a perspective on education he got from his Mother, " Be good, work hard, and make good decisions".
 I look forward assisting in him to advance scholastic achievement under his stewardship as OCSD Superintendent and teamwork with the talents and skills available among the citizens of Dorchestor county.

 Is There A Future for Commuter Rail Travel in SC?

 Spent some time looking over the historic rail depots that mark many of our smaller towns with a robust story to tell of commerce and prosperity; Holly Hill, Orangeburg, Vance, and the Branchville Museum & Railroad Junction to name a few.
 These commuter lines connected towns to one another and links like Charleston to Hamburg (North Augusta), established between 1829-1833.
 The line provided a faster mode to get crops and products to and from the port in Savannah.
 Oh, to re-establish passenger commuter rail as a transportation option for people that connects our towns to state and regional rail links.
 Would you make use of commuter rail service for trips to Charleston, Aiken, Augusta, Columbia, Greenville, or Spartanburg if interstate was not our only option.
 Could even be a safer option for seniors having the possibility of connecting to regional links in NC, GA, or FL.

 Addressing Our Roadside Litter Problem